sunpy/sunpy/docs/tutorial/timeseries.rst

     >>> concatenated_timeseries = sunpy.timeseries.TimeSeries(filepath1, filepath2, source='XRS', concatenate=True)  # doctest: +SKIP

 Note, you can list any number of files, or a folder or use a glob to select the input files to be concatenated.
-It is possible to concatenate two TimeSeries after creating them with the factory using the `~sunpy.timeseries.GenericTimeSeries.concatenate` method.
+It is possible to concatenate two TimeSeries after creating them using the `~sunpy.timeseries.GenericTimeSeries.concatenate` method.
 For example:

 .. code-block:: python

     >>> concatenated_timeseries = goes_timeseries_1.concatenate(goes_timeseries_2) # doctest: +SKIP

-This will result in a TimeSeries identical to if you used the factory to create it in one step.
+This will result in a TimeSeries identical to if you had created them in one step.
-A limitation of the TimeSeries class is that often it is not easy to determine the source observatory/instrument of a file, generally because the file formats used vary depending on the scientific working groups, thus some sources need to be explicitly stated (as a keyword argument) and so it is not possible to concatenate files from multiple sources with the factory.
+A limitation of the TimeSeries class is that it is not always possible to determine the source observatory or instrument of a given file.
+Thus some sources need to be explicitly stated (using the keyword argument) and so, it is not possible to concatenate files from multiple sources.
-To do this you can still use the `~sunpy.timeseries.GenericTimeSeries.concatenate` method, which will create a new TimeSeries with all the rows and columns of the source and concatenated TimeSeries in one:
+To do this, you can still use the `~sunpy.timeseries.GenericTimeSeries.concatenate` method, which will create a new TimeSeries with all the rows and columns of the source and concatenated TimeSeries in one:

 .. code-block:: python